stitchdata/docs/_developer-files/connect/api/objects/extractions/extraction-object.md

 description: |
   {{ site.data.connect.core-objects.extractions.description | flatify }}

+  An extraction job contains three phases, which occur in this order:

+  1. **Discovery**: This is also referred to as a structure sync.
+During this phase, Stitch detects the tables and columns available in the source, along with any changes to the structure of those tables and columns.
+  2. **Tap**: During this phase, Stitch replicates data from the source.
+  3. **Target**: During this phase, Stitch sends the replicated data to the Stitch target, or Import API.

+  Each phase must be successful to proceed to the next phase.
+If a phase is unsuccessful, the entire extraction job will fail.
+For example: If discovery is unsuccessful, the entire extraction job will fail.

 intro-short: "Retrieve status info about recent extraction jobs" # Used in the API functionality section of the docs